 His reply is defensive: “Yes, I do!
 That’s the only time I have to myself.
 You don’t ask me for permission to have your hair done or your nails!
 You like to go into work early at least three or four times a week and I always have to take the kids to school instead of going to the Gym.”

 She retorts angrily: “You make it sound as if I only think of myself but I am working full time like you and I am sitting home alone with the kids, every night after I have run them around to their classes.
 You never help me!
 Once in a while, you could come home earlier and make dinner for everybody!”

-This was the role play my partner and I acted out for one of my talks on non-violent communication just a couple of weeks ago.
-When I introduce my clients to the four steps of NVC, based on Marshall Rosenberg’s work, they seem so easy and straightforward.
-Yet, it is so ingrained in most of us to have conversations in which one or both people get defensive and feel attacked due to us using generalized critical statements and blaming each other.
+It is so ingrained in most of us to have conversations, like the one above, in which one or both people get defensive and feel attacked due to us using generalized critical statements and blaming each other.
 When we do not feel safe in a conversation, our fight or flight response sets in.
 We either attack, or we withdraw and shut down.
 Despite the anger on the surface, deep down both partners long for nothing more than a safe space to connect and express how they feel underneath the anger.

-Let’s look at how we can change these patterns of defending, withdrawing and attacking, using our example.
+Communicating using these four steps is like training completely new muscles.
+Let’s look at how we can change patterns of defending, withdrawing and attacking, using our example.
 What are the needs of both parents?
 She has the need for support; he has the need for alone time.
 They both have the need for recognition of what they do.

 Based on those needs what do they feel?
 She feels alone and unsupported, he feels controlled.
 They both feel unappreciated.